Volunteer Opportunities and Events

 In 2022, Reformation Lutheran’s Southeast Ministry merged with Samaritan Ministry.
 Established by Reformation in 1990, Southeast Ministry offers basic education and pre-GED classes to adults with limited skills in literacy and math.

 Charles Hopkins – After being incarcerated for 47 years, during which he took steps to change his outlook and get educated, Charles turned to Samaritan Ministry for support in taking the “next steps” to become a successful returning citizen.
-See his presentation at the Ministry’s Next Step Breakfast event.

 Karen Neal – Inspired by testimonials from program participants at a Next Step Breakfast event, Karen volunteered to work at the Ministry’s Southeast office, where she was trained as a Caseworker Associate.
 She her presentation at the Next Step Breakfast telecast where she spoke of the impact that working with staff and participants had on her.